tusphananh/elk/README.txt

 docker exec es01 /bin/bash -c "bin/elasticsearch-setup-passwords \
 auto --batch --url https://es01:9200"

+--> Save all the passwords and user information to another environment

 4. Set ELASTICSEARCH_PASSWORD in the elastic-docker-tls.yml compose file
 to the password generated for the kibana_system user.